MelonKony/millmint/site/fiction/dance.md

 All clubs were run by a guy.
 Some had a girl.
 Some had a girl and a guy who took turns serving food, which at places like this was made hot and regular.
 They didn’t have a menu; you had what was on.

 ‘What I like about Coconut Tree is that it’s unpretentious,’ Tzipora was saying as they left the pavement and descended a couple steps towards a large wooden door, ‘That’s a real issue with these places, especially Carib clubs, no offence to them.
 Caribs are often insecure about being diaspora -- what do you call it, being diasporic?
 They see real Africans and go, “oh, well, we’re real Africans too.
 Let’s play Naija music.”
 And you know what that does?
 It makes the food and music worse.
 I love Caribs; their traditions.
-They have a rich culture, and I’ll always prefer the real thing.”
+They have a rich culture, they shouldn't be so fashionable.”

 There were a lot of Caribs around, even here in the arctic.
 They had entered the federation decades ago with all the West Indies and most of the minor Caribbean islands.
 It was a real mix of people from all corners of the world, but almost all had had ancestry as slaves or coolies for the Europeans.
 This was a new kind of society and their food and culture was very fashionable all around the country.